dmdinh22/fico-search/README.md

 - Custom timeout arg: `go run app.go --file PATH/TO/FILE --timeout CUSTOM_TIME` (or use `-t` instead of `--timeout`)

 ### Running UNIX Shell Executable
-- From the CLI in the dir that contains `fico-search`, run `fico-search -f PATH/TO/FILE`
+- From the CLI in the dir that contains `fico-search`, run `./fico-search -f PATH/TO/FILE`
-  - ie. `fico-search ./samples/test.txt`
+  - ie. `./fico-search ./samples/test.txt`
-- Set a custom timeout by adding the `-t` flag. ie. `fico-search -f PATH/TO/FILE -t 120`
+- Set a custom timeout by adding the `-t` flag. ie. `./fico-search -f PATH/TO/FILE -t 120`
   - Timeout defaults to 60s.